GerHobbelt/jquery.print-in-page/README.md

 ```
 var $your_selection = $('.collect-the-DOM-leaves-you-wish-to-print');
 // set up the print environment, but do NOT execute it yet.
-// Also hook into the post-preview to ensure we will ait for
+// Also hook into the post-preview to ensure we will wait for
 // the user to hit 'okay' button after having seen the preview:
 var pip_instance = $your_selection.print()
 .on("finishPrintPreview", function (e) {